How Draft Date Impacts Best Ball Leagues

-The above graph represents the total points scored by teams who drafted throughout the year in Underdog’s Best Ball Mania II.
-The slow-rising increase in total points scored matches up empirically with our previous studies over the past two years, though 2020 and 2021’s studies were focused on FFPC tournaments/scoring.
+The above graph represents the total points scored by teams who drafted throughout the years in Underdog’s Best Ball Mania II and III.
+The slow-rising increase in total points scored matches up empirically with our previous studies over the past three years, with 2022 focused on BBM scoring and 2020/2021 focused more on FFPC tournaments/scoring.

 In 2020, in particular, winning FFPC teams were scoring roughly 8.1 more fantasy points per week by the “pre-season” (July-through-September) than they were in the “pre-draft” (February-through-NFL Draft weekend) section of the year.

 What is very interesting about the grouping of team scores is the large number of outliers in very high scores —occurring nearly entirely in late August and September— and the large number of outliers in very low scores —occurring nearly entirely between June and early August.
 Why is that, and how can we harness all that big-score energy while avoiding bottom-tier scoring?
 Let’s break down each section of drafting season and discuss what we can exploit to better our chances of high-end output.

 Immediately After the NFL Draft